lisp-advocates/interview-questions/template.md

 What is your vision for Common Lisp in your company?

 What is your vision for the Common Lisp and Common Lisp ecosystem in general?
-What are the steps are you taking to get there?
+What are the steps that you are taking to get there?